ynaung24/Lung-Cancer-Classification/README.md

 The dataset used in this project is `cancer.csv`.
 It contains various features related to patient demographics, medical history, and lifestyle factors.

-**Note:** Ensure that you have the necessary permissions to use and distribute the dataset.
-If the dataset is sourced from a public repository or research paper, provide appropriate citations.

 ## Features

 The dataset includes the following features: